Questions?

 Services

-I provide therapy for individuals (adults only) and couples / relationships, including all-day intensives.
+I provide therapy for individuals (adults only) and couples / relationships.

 I also provide consultation for licensed clinicians.